-- Unused Code: unnecessary code not being used.
+- Unused Code: unnecessary code not in use.

 - Performance: inefficiently written code.

-- Info: The least critical issue type will appear as blue; for example code style issues are shown this way.
+- Info: The least critical issue type will appear in blue.
+For example, code style issues.

-- Warning: This issue type will appear as yellow.
-You should be careful with these ones, they are based on code standards and conventions.
+- Warning: This issue type will appear in yellow.
+You should be careful with these ones, they're based on code standards and conventions.

-- Error: The more dangerous types of issues will show as red.
-Take your time to fix these, although the code may run, these issues show the code that is very susceptible to problems.
-These issues are bug-prone, and/or can have serious problems regarding security and compatibility.
+- Error: The more dangerous issue type will show in red.
+Take your time to fix these, although the code may run, these issues show the code that's very susceptible to problems.
+These issues are bug-prone, and can have serious problems regarding security and compatibility.

 Each pattern has a pre-defined severity level and at the moment, it's not possible to customize that information.

 Ignoring an issue¶

 For an issue you disagree with or false positives, you can either ignore that instance or disable the pattern across the whole repository.
 To do so, click on cog wheel and select the desired option: